-As per senior citizens savings scheme rules, a deposit matures 5 years from the date of account opening.
+As per SCSS rules, a deposit matures 5 years from the date of account opening.
 For instance, if Ms Goenka opens an account on 2nd May 2020, it will mature on 2nd May 2025.

 Account-holders may choose to prolong such maturity by another 3 years.
 In that case, they’d need to submit Form B within a month of the completion of such 5 years.
 Taking the above example, if Ms Goenka decides to extend her account’s maturity by another 3 years, she should submit Form B by 2nd June 2025.